 Is Chalk Paint and Milk Paint the Same or Different?

 Do not confuse chalk paint with milk paint because they are two different things.

 Milk Paint is made from 100% natural ingredients and is not as thick as chalk paint.

 The ingredients of chalk paint include pigment, calcium carbonate, and talc.
-Its look resembles a white acrylic matte colour.
+Its look resembles a white acrylic matte color.

 Although chalk paint is more expensive to purchase than milk paint, at least you don’t need to mix it with water first.